theonlytruealex/parallel_firewall/README.md

 The output of the firewall will be a log file with the rows containing the firewall's decision, the hash of the packet and its timestamp.
 The actual format can be found in the serial implementation (at `src/serial.c`).

-When parallelly processing the packets the threads will finish up the work in a non deterministic order.
+When processing the packets in parallel the threads will finish up the work in a non deterministic order.
+The packet processing functions are already implemented in `src/packet.c`

 We would like the logs to be sorted by the packet timestamp, the order that they came in from the producer.
 Thus, the `consumers` should insert the packet information to the log file such as the result is ordered by timestamp.
+The printing format can be found in `./src/serial.c`

 The logs must be written to the file in ascending order during packet processing.
-**Sorting the log file after the consumer threads have finshed processing is not considered a valid synchronization mechanism and points will be deducted.**
+**Sorting the log file after the consumer threads have finished processing is not considered a valid synchronization mechanism and points will be deducted.**

 ## Operations